Design leadership through mentoring and capability building.

 Limited opportunity for iteration

-Once work went live, there was little space to refine or improve it, reinforcing a mindset of “ship and move on” rather than evolve.
+Once work went live, there was little space to refine or improve it, reinforcing a mindset of “ship and move on” rather than learning and evolution.

 Unclear ownership and growing friction

-As work passed through teams sequentially, ownership became blurred, creating tension and reducing confidence across disciplines.
+As work passed through teams sequentially, ownership became blurred, creating tension, slowing progress, and reducing confidence across disciplines.

 Design practice was fragmented across tools, processes, and expectations, with no established product-led way of working to support consistent decision-making or collaboration.